 Seedless Vs. Seeded Breadfruit

 Does breadfruit have seeds?
-The answer to that question is a resounding “yes and no.” There are many different varieties and species of naturally occurring breadfruit, and these include several seeded and seedless types.
+The answer to that question is a resounding “yes and no.” There are many different varieties and species of naturally occurring breadfruit,

 When they do exist, seeds in breadfruit measure about 0.75 inches (2 cm.) long.
 They are oval shaped, brown with dark stripes, and pointed at one end and round at the other.
 Breadfruit seeds are edible, and are usually eaten roasted.